Read more about

-The national symbols of Canada are symbols used both internationally and in Canada as a representation of the Canadian people and their country.
-The symbols are also used for showing patriotism or nationalism during celebrations and are all inclusive and representing every citizen of a nation.
+The national symbols of Canada function as a representation of the Canadian people and their country.
+The symbols are also used for showing patriotism or nationalism during celebrations.
 Canada’s national, provincial, and territorial symbols not only epitomize the values of citizens and their country but also represent its territories and provinces.
 Here are the most common national symbols of Canada.

 The Maple Leaf Tartan was officially adopted on March 9th, 2011 as a Canadian national emblem.
 The tartan was created in 1964 by David Weiser in commemoration of the 100th anniversary of the confederation of Canada that was due to take place in 1967.
 The tartan’s design incorporates all the color changes the maple leaf goes through during all the four seasons.
 The green pattern represents the color of the maple leaf during summer, the red color represents the color of the maple leaf during the first frost, the gold represents early autumn, and the brown represents the color of the leaf before winter.